 Shopify themes excel in ease of use, too.
 Store owners can drag and drop different page elements to fit their needs, and your page will remain structured and beautiful as can be.

 When you’re ready to customize your template for your brand, just use Shopify’s free social media icons and color palettes.
-Or, if you want even more flexibility with your visuals, you can use Spark to create professional-looking, branded graphics, videos, and animations within minutes to captivate your visitors.
+Or, if you want even more flexibility with your visuals, you can use Adobe Spark to create professional-looking, branded graphics, videos, and animations within minutes to captivate your visitors.
 Then, upload your designs to Shopify to use as headers, product images, and more with ease.

 Tap the image below to start remixing your first website banner!

-Your Spark designs can be made with custom sizing, so they’re a perfect fit for whatever Shopify theme you choose.
+Your Adobe Spark designs can be made with custom sizing, so they’re a perfect fit for whatever Shopify theme you choose.